Glossary

 Each student has one personal Financial Aid Record.

-Financial Aid PeriodA specific time frame where an institution grants Financial Aid and transfers Financial Aid to student Financial Accounts.
+Financial Aid PeriodA Financial Aid Period is a specific time frame where a college grants Financial Aid and transfers Financial Aid to student Financial Accounts.

 Enrolment Mode